10up/wp-component-library/getting-started.md

 </div>

 <p>
-This page will walk though through how to set up this documentation site locally and contribute to it moving forward.
+This page will walk you through how to set up this documentation site locally and contribute to it moving forward.
 If you'd like to contribute to a component please read through our <a href="{{ site.baseurl }}/contributing/">contributing guidelines</a>.
 </p>